neumino/neumino.github.io/movies.md

-### Death of Me
+### 12 Hour Shift
-*Released on 2020-10-02, vote average 5.4*
+*Released on 2020-10-02, vote average 6.7*

-A couple on holiday on a remote South Pacific island awaken one morning with a hang over and no recollection of what transpired.
-When playing back a video of the previous night, they see they participated in a local ritual that somehow ends with him murdering her.
+It&#39;s 1998 and over the course of one 12-hour shift at an Arkansas hospital, a junkie nurse, her scheming cousin and a group of black market organ-trading criminals start a heist that could lead to their collective demise.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/mxKoOGstEmo?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/vs_DkzeY0CI?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>